OzAvichayTaizi/Banker/README.md

 # Banker

-the defualt Campaigns will upload in setup via getCampaigns (bean) function . getCampaigns return hashmap of key,value
+The defualt campaigns will upload in setup via "getCampaigns" function.
+"getCampaigns" return hashmap.
-key is type long that represent id of Campaign value is type long that represent money of Campaign
+Key is type long that represent id of campaign and value is type long that represent money of campaign.

-the data can change only via DataCampaignsConfig class
+The campaigns data can only change via "DataCampaignsConfig" class

-redis db use in port 6379 and host localhost
+Redis db use in port 6379 and host localhost you can change those properties via application properties file.

-can change via application property
+The server run on port 9119  you can also change this via application properties file.

-spring.redis.host=localhost
-spring.redis.port=6379

-like we say there is two api :
+There is two api :

 @PostMapping("/bid")
 public Boolean newBid(@RequestBody Bid newBid)

 post request get Bid as json object

-like
+like this
 {
 	"bidId":1,
 	"campaignId":3,
 	"cost":2
 }

-this api check if there is enough  money in server memory if there is money insert bid object to redis and remove money from the server
+This api give indication if there is enough money on server memory and reduce money in case a bid happens.

-the second api is to get the answer of the result of bid
+The second api is to get the answer of the result of bid
 @PostMapping("/bid/{id}/{status}")

-post request get  bit id and status (WIN,LOSE) and update accordingly the server budget and bid status in redis
+post request get bid id and status (WIN,LOSE) and update accordingly the server budget.